 ‘Easy as Pie!’
 A saying that we all have heard before, but for many home bakers why does making a tender, flaky, crisp, and oh so rich and buttery pie dough remain so elusive?
 Is it the recipe?
 Is it the ingredients?
 Is it the skill of the baker?
 The answer is yes to all of the above.

-As an Baking Instructor, I’ve heard so many students say to me “my grandmother (mother) was a fantastic pie maker and I want to be the same.
+As a Baking Instructor, I’ve heard so many students say to me “my grandmother (mother) was a fantastic pie maker and I want to be the same.
 But all my attempts produced a tough and hard pie dough.
 No one eats the crust.
 What am I doing wrong?”

 How to make a great pie with a tender, flaky, crisp, buttery, rich, and ethereal crust is the essence of this post.
 I’ll walk you through the 3 things that will get you there.

-- King Arthur All Purpose Flour (unbleached, unbromated) – Available in all grocery stores.
+- King Arthur All-Purpose Flour (unbleached, unbromated) – Available in all grocery stores.
 All Purpose flour in the United States has a protein content of 10% to 12%.
 King Arthur’s All Purpose Flour has a protein content of 11.7%.
-King Arthur is dedicated to produce unbleached and unbromated flour.
+King Arthur is dedicated to producing unbleached and unbromated flour.
 Two chemical processes that are unnecessary to producing great flour.
 If you can’t find King Arthur flour use an unbleached, unbromated flour that you like.
 Call or email the company to find out if they use these chemical processes to make their flour.

-- Sea Salt (finely ground, uniodized) – This once “gourmet” salt is now available in all grocery stores.
+- Sea Salt (finely ground, iodine-free) – This once “gourmet” salt is now available in all grocery stores.
 Sea Salt adds flavor to the crust and helps bind with the water to build the proper gluten structure in the dough.

 Third, the baker’s skill.
 Yes, there is a learning curve to making great pie dough.
 Preparing a great dough, rolling, lining the pie pan, forming and shaping the edges are skills you can only get better at if you practice.
 I don’t know of anyone who was good at something the first time out.
 It takes practice if you want to be a better baker and pie maker.
 It is pretty simple.
 Making pies twice a year vs. making a pie every week for a year.
 The practice person will make making pies look effortless.
 Students are always amazed that I can make it look so easy.
 I have to remind them I’ve had 27 plus years experience of baking 5 days a week.
 Practice makes perfect!